Nazım Terzioğlu: Death

-Terzioglu died as a result of a heart attack in the morning of the opening day of the International Symposium organized to tribute Prof. Dr. Rolf Nevanlinna, who had been a teacher of Terzioglu.
+Terzioğlu died as a result of a heart attack in the morning of the opening day of the International Symposium organized to tribute Rolf Nevanlinna, who had been a teacher of Terzioğlu.
 Albeit his unexpected loss, the symposium was completed after some rearrangements were made in the program.
 The guest mathematicians also attended the funeral ceremony on September 22 and the symposium began on September 23.
-Terzioglu was elected as the honorary guest of this symposium and the title doctoris honoris causa was awarded to Prof. Dr. Rolf Nevanlinna by Istanbul University.
+Terzioğlu was elected as the honorary guest of this symposium and the title doctoris honoris causa was awarded to Rolf Nevanlinna by Istanbul University.